Demindiro/norost-a/Documentation/filesystem.rst

 * To write to a file, a process passes data to another process which may manage one or more devices.

-To keep copying to a minimul, memory pages of the requesting/responding process are mapped into that of the responding/requesting process.
-When a process is done with a range of memory pages it must free them themselves.
+To keep copying to a minimum, memory pages of the client/server task are mapped into that of the server/client task.
+When a task is done with a range of memory pages it must free them themselves.

-Requesting processes
-''''''''''''''''''''
+Client tasks
+''''''''''''

-To send requests, a process uses two ring buffers with identical size:
+To send requests, a task uses two ring buffers with identical size:

-* A *request queue* (RQ)
+* A *request queue* (CRQ)

-* A *completion queue* (CQ)
+* A *completion queue* (CCQ)

-The size of both queues are always a power of 2 so that wrapping the head and ``tail`` can be performed with a bitwise ``and`` operation.
+The size of both queues are always a power of 2 so that wrapping the index can be performed with a bitwise ``and`` operation.

-Each queue begins with both the ``head`` and ``tail`` which are both ``usize`` s.
-The entries come after these two fields.

-A request is a struct with the following fields:
+A CRQ entry is a struct with the following fields:

 * An ``u8`` ``opcode`` field, which describes the operation to be performed.
+  If this field is ``0``, it marks the end of entries to be processed.

 * An ``u8`` ``priority`` field.